MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/office-365-client-policies-policy-view.md

 | [![Yammer icon](images/o365-yammer-30x30.png)](https://products.office.com/yammer/yammer-overview) <br> [Yammer]((https://products.office.com/yammer/yammer-overview)) | ? | ? | ? | ? | ? | ? | ? |

 ## Full IPv6 support
 Microsoft Office 365 supports both IPv6 and IPv4; however, not all Office 365 features are fully enabled with IPv6.
 This means that you must use both IPv4 and IPv6 to connect to Office 365.
 If you are filtering your outbound traffic to Office 365, the full list of IPv6 addresses that are supported by Office 365 can be found in the article Office 365 URLs and IP address ranges.
-After your network is configured and the appropriate IPv6 addresses are allowed, you can download the Office 365 IPv6 test plan from the Microsoft Download Center.
+Learn more about [IPv6 support](https://support.office.com/article/IPv6-support-in-Office-365-services-c08786fb-298e-437c-8222-dab7625fc815).

 |**Client**|**Android**|**Browser**|**iOS**|**Mac OS X**|**Windows Desktop**|**Windows 10 Mobile**|**Windows 10 Modern Apps**|
 |:-----|:-----:|:------:|:------:|:-----:|:-----:|:-----:|:-----:|